-Love a loaded Falafel Wrap but can’t be bothered to cook all the elements separately?
+Love a loaded Falafel Wrap but can't be bothered to cook all the elements separately?
 Then this Chopped Falafel Salad is going to become your best friend.
-A big spoonful of this in your mouth is like a bite out of a legit loaded falafel wrap – you get the perfectly spiced chickpeas, the creamy tahini sauce, the punch and texture of the tabbouli, and the crunch of fresh veggies.
+Cut your cooking time in half with this easy recipe.
+A big spoonful of this in your mouth is like a bite out of a legit loaded falafel wrap - you get the perfectly spiced chickpeas, the creamy tahini sauce, the punch and texture of the tabbouli, and the crunch of fresh veggies.
 Absolutely delightful and delicious!

 A Deconstructed Falafel Salad